Shresht7/Compass/README.md

 </div>

-A simple compass app for Android that displays the current heading, speed, and magnetic field strength.
-The app also provides the device's current location (latitude, longitude, and altitude).
+A compass app for Android that displays the azimuth, latitude, longitude, altitude, current heading, speed, and magnetic field strength.

 <div align="center">